Website design audit

 1. Website loading speed

-Loading speed is one of the most important indicators of site quality today that affects search engine rankings and conversion.
+Loading speed is one of the most critical indicators of site quality today that affects search engine rankings and conversion.
+Here are the results obtained during the website UX audit conducted by PieSoft team.

 2. Mobile friendly

-In recent years, more and more users are choosing mobile devices to find information, and it is very important to be mobile-friendly.
+In recent years, more and more users are choosing mobile devices to find information, and it is vital to be mobile-friendly.

 The site looks nice on a mobile phone, but the Google test shows that it is not mobile-friendly.